Studies in Early Modernity in the Netherlands

 Series

-This book series, formerly known as Amsterdam Studies in the Dutch Golden Age, is published by Amsterdam University Press in collaboration with the Amsterdam Centre for Studies in Early Modernity.
-It aims to explore the history and culture of the Dutch Republic during the ‘long’ seventeenth century (c.
-1560-1720).
+This international peer-reviewed book series, formerly known as Amsterdam Studies in the Dutch Golden Age, is published by Amsterdam University Press in collaboration with the Amsterdam Centre for Studies in Early Modernity.
+The series editors are international scholars specialised in early modernity of the Netherlands.
+The series publishes monographs by renowned scholars as well as promising new researchers, and edited volumes.